-David Bowie‘s fifth studio album, The Rise and Fall of Ziggy Stardust and the Spiders from Mars, was released in the U.K. on June 16th, 1972, fifty-one years ago today.
+David Bowie‘s fifth studio album, The Rise and Fall of Ziggy Stardust and the Spiders from Mars, was released in the U.K. on June 16th, 1972, fifty-three years ago today.
 While David Bowie was already something of a household name at that point, the album introduced the world to one of the iconic artist’s other numerous alter-egos and went on to become a bona fide classic, a landmark release on the timeline of rock and roll.

 The Rise and Fall of Ziggy Stardust and the Spiders from Mars tells the story of Bowie’s titular alternate identity, Ziggy Stardust, a fictional androgynous rock star who acts as a messenger for extraterrestrial beings.
-Bowie would go on to adopt that identity whole-heartedly for a time, performing as Ziggy Stardust on his subsequent world tour before abandoning the character for yet another new vision.
+Bowie would go on to adopt that identity wholeheartedly for a time, performing as Ziggy Stardust on his subsequent world tour before abandoning the character for yet another new vision.

 While Ziggy was only a brief blip in David Bowie’s ever-evolving career and image, the album remains a favorite for its daring nature.
 The character of Ziggy and his story explored themes of sexual exploration, gender identity, and other forward-thinking concepts at a time when they remained quite taboo.
 The album’s grandiose sci-fi scenery helped open music listeners’ minds to the bizarre and unknown in popular music…and, of course, the songs are fantastic to sing and dance to.
 Below, listen to the album in full and watch Bowie perform the album’s title track as Ziggy Stardust for the 1973 film of the same name.